 To view the collection online at the Online Archive of California visit: Preliminary Inventory of the Meiklejohn Civil Liberties Institute Collections, circa 1940-1998

-The MCLI Development Committee consists of members of the Board of Directors and the Project Manager of Development.
+The MCLI Development Committee consists of members of the Board of Directors, the Executive Director, and other staff or volunteers.
 The Committee refines and evaluates the goals and strategies of MCLI consistent with the core values of longevity, independence, and integrity.
 Looking to the next 100 years of MCLI the Development Committee seeks to increase the amount of funding from private foundations, and law firms, to support the expansion of our projects and the transition to new leadership since the retirement of our long-time Executive Director, Ann Fagan-Ginger.

-Towards this end, MCLI now seeks a part-time Project Manager of Development to implement fundraising and grant-writing projects and to facilitate the plans for expansion and The MCLI Continuing Legal Education program seeks to help enforce universal standards of human rights domestically and resist government acts that diminish those rights, like the suspension of habeus corpus and severe cuts in government spending on training and assistance programs.
+The Development Committee implement fundraising and grant-writing projects and to facilitate the plans for expansion and The MCLI Continuing Legal Education program seeks to help enforce universal standards of human rights domestically and resist government acts that diminish those rights, like the suspension of habeus corpus and severe cuts in government spending on training and assistance programs.
 Toward that end, the MCLI CLE provides lawyers with three types of new information they can use in their practice:

 - How to win cases in U.S. courts by using the U.N.
 Charter and ratified U.N. human rights treaties along with provisions in the U.S. Constitution.